dfranx/PluginGodotShaders/README.md

 3. Press Configure and then Generate if no errors occured
 4. Open the .sln and build the project!

-## How to use
+## How to install
-This plugin requires SHADERed v1.3 minimum.
+This plugin's minimum requirements: SHADERed v1.3.5

 Copy the .dll/.so file to plugins/GodotShaders in your SHADERed installation directory

-## TODO
+## Tutorial
-- light shaders
-- shader\_type spatial
-- particle shaders
-- more nodes